-The Urgent Treatment Centre offers convenient, fast and expert treatment on a wide range of injuries that are not life/limb threatening.
+The Urgent Treatment Centre offers convenient, fast and expert treatment on a wide range of injuries and illnesses that are not life/limb threatening.

 What to know

-The service is led by highly skilled emergency nurse practitioners who are supported by Paramedics, GP’s and other health professionals, who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
+The service is led by a team of highly skilled Nurse Practitioners, Paramedic Practitioners, GP’s and other health professionals who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
 The waiting times can be considerably less than at the emergency department and the UTC team can also refer or direct you to the most appropriate service for you if you need to be seen elsewhere.

 The UTC is open to all NHS patients and you don't need to make an appointment, however you can call NHS 111 and be offered a booked appointment, depending on availability on the day.

 Monday – Sunday: 8am – 8pm

 The UTC is open to all NHS patients, no appointments required.